vesoft-inc/nebula-docs/docs-2.0/nebula-analytics.md

   $ ./3rdtools.sh distclean && ./3rdtools.sh install
   ```

-5. Compile Nebula Plato.
+5. Compile Nebula Analytics.

   ```bash
   $ ./build.sh
   ```
 -->

-## How to use Nebula Plato
+## How to use Nebula Analytics

 After installation, you can set parameters of different algorithms and then execute a script to obtain the results of the algorithms and export them to the specified format.

-1. Select one node from the Nebula Plato cluster and then access the `scripts` directory.
+1. Select one node from the Nebula Analytics cluster and then access the `scripts` directory.

   ```bash
   $ cd scripts